opensearch-project/documentation-website/_opensearch/search/paginate.md

 The `from` and `size` parameters are stateless, so the results are based on the latest available data.
 This can cause inconsistent pagination.
 For example, assume a user stays on the first page of the results and then navigates to the second page.
-During that time, a new document relevant for the user's search is indexed and shows up in the first page.
+During that time, a new document relevant to the user's search is indexed and shows up on the first page.
 In this scenario, the last result on the first page is pushed to the second page, and the user sees duplicate results (that is, the first and second pages both display that last result).

 Use the `scroll` operation for consistent pagination.
 The `scroll` operation keeps a search context open for a certain period of time.
-Any data changes do not affect the results during this time.
+Any data changes do not affect the results during that time.

 ## Scroll search

-The `from` and `size` parameters allow you to paginate your search results, but with a limit of 10,000 results at a time.
+The `from` and `size` parameters allow you to paginate your search results but with a limit of 10,000 results at a time.

-If you need to request volumes of data larger than 1PB from, for example, a machine learning job, use the `scroll` operation instead.
+If you need to request volumes of data larger than 1 PB from, for example, a machine learning job, use the `scroll` operation instead.
 The `scroll` operation allows you to request an unlimited number of results.

-To use the scroll operation, add a `scroll` parameter to the request header with a search context to tell OpenSearch how long you need to keep scrolling.
+To use the scroll operation, add a `scroll` parameter to the request header with a search context telling OpenSearch for how long you need to keep scrolling.
 This search context needs to be long enough to process a single batch of results.

 To set the number of results that you want returned for each batch, use the `size` parameter: